mrchantey/p5.createLoop/README.md

 # p5.createLoop

-Provides a simple and structured p5 library for creating animation loops in the browser.
-It is a lightweight wrapper of [createLoop](https://www.npmjs.com/package/createloop).
+Create animation loops with noise and GIF exports in one line of code.
+This library is a lightweight wrapper of [createLoop](https://www.npmjs.com/package/createloop) and provides a simple and structured workflow for creating animation loops in p5.js.

 Features include:
 - GIF image rendering
 - noise loops

 **Ye be warned** This is a baby library and has a lot of growing up to do.
-Breaking changes ahoy.
+Bugs and breaking changes ahoy.

 ## Example